 In May of 2011, Commander Thompson reported to the “Rampagers” of VFA-83 as a Department Head.
 While attached to the Rams, he deployed with CVW-7 onboard the USS DWIGHT D. EISENHOWER for two back-to-back deployments in support of Operation ENDURING FREEDOM in Afghanistan.

 In January of 2014, Commander Thompson reported to USSTRATCOM Joint Functional Component Command for Integrated Missile Defense (JFCC IMD) as a watch commander.

-In March of 2015 he checked in to the VFA-106 “Gladiators” for refresher training in the F/A-18C Hornet and reported aboard the VFA-83 “Rampagers” as Executive Officer in February of 2016.
-He assumed command of the squadron in May of 2017.
+In June of 2016, he checked into VFA-106 for refresher training in the F/A-18C and reported back aboard the “Rampagers” as the Executive Officer in May of 2017.
+He assumed command of the squadron in August of 2018.

 Commander Thompson has amassed over 2200 flight hours and more than 500 carrier arrested landings.
 His personal awards include the Defense Meritorious Service Medal, three Strike Flight Air Medals, three Navy Commendation Medals, and various individual, campaign, and unit awards.